ManuMyGit/CodingTutorials/microservices/eventdriven/kafka/README.md

 - Thanks to Kafka, Uber will able to show the position of the cars in the mobile app, it'll be able to send notifications when the cars get close to the clients, ...

 ### Partitions
-To support scalability is fundamental to select a right key to distribute the messages accross different partitions.
+To support scalability is fundamental to select a right  to distribute the messages accross different partitions.
 The partition is determined by hashing the key using a hash function (murmur2 by default) and taking the modulo with the number of partitions: partition = hash(key) % num_partitions.
 If you choose a bad key, you can end up with hot partitions that are overwhelmed with traffic.
 Good keys are ones that are evenly distributed across the partition space.

 There are partitions which receive extremely high traffic under some conditions.
 These partitions are called hot partitions.
 How can we handle hot partitions?
 There are a few strategies to handle hot partitions:
 - Random partitioning with no key (when order is not important): If you don't provide a key, Kafka will randomly assign a partition to the message, guaranteeing even distribution.
 The downside is that you lose the ability to guarantee order of messages.
 If this is not important to your design, then this is a good option.